betonomochalka/data-room/SUPABASE_SETUP.md

 ALTER TABLE folders ENABLE ROW LEVEL SECURITY;
 ALTER TABLE files ENABLE ROW LEVEL SECURITY;

+-- Drop existing policies if they exist (to avoid conflicts) DROP POLICY IF EXISTS "Users can only see their own data rooms" ON data_rooms;
+DROP POLICY IF EXISTS "Users can only see folders in their data rooms" ON folders;
+DROP POLICY IF EXISTS "Users can only see files in their data rooms" ON files;

 -- Create policies for data_rooms
 CREATE POLICY "Users can only see their own data rooms" ON data_rooms FOR ALL USING (auth.uid() = user_id);